• Skip to primary navigation

 Yum

-They aren’t filled with unhealthy ingredients or random hard to find gluten free flours (what even is cassava flour?!).
-This healthy pumpkin muffin recipe just uses good ol’ ground up oats for flour, which most people have on hand already.
-They’re perfectly moist with just the right amount of sweetness and spice.
+Although it’s gluten free, this recipe doesn’t use hard to find gluten free flours (what even is cassava flour?!).
+This pumpkin muffin recipe just uses good ol’ ground up oats for flour, which most people have on hand already.

 • They’re made without any refined sugar too, just maple syrup.